How To Rid Your Garden Of Snails

 Diatomaceous earth will have them slithering elsewhere as will Epsom Salts.

 Some growing plants act as deterrents.
 A few examples include rosemary, garlic, fennel and all kinds of mint.

 If you have garden snakes or toads in your garden you are lucky as they like to feast upon slugs and snails.

 Birds will also eat snails if given a chance.
 Because snails generally hide under things during the day and do most of their wandering at night, birds are generally roosting at that time.

 There is an exception in the case of Zombie Snails who readily expose themselves.
-Be sure and check out the video to the right.
-You will find out why these types of snails are eaten by birds!
+Be sure and check out the video below.
+You will find out why these types of gastropods are eaten by birds!